This might be inconvenient

 Northeast LA

 It’s after 30 more inane messages.
 You find, the person has no car, can’t afford their rent, and wants you to pay for a Gold’s membership but would prefer a premium Equinox gym package that includes monthly massages & pedicures.
-Then they send you a “Picture” of themselves which is clearly a well known porn star, and ask you to Venmo them “just a little” cash to keep their phone on.
+Then they send you a “Picture” of themselves which is clearly a well known (possibly deceased,) porn star, and ask you to Venmo them “just a little” cash to keep their phone on.

 When you say “Thanks but no Thanks” they get nasty and report you to the moderation council of the dating app and you’re under investigation for not being “inclusive” in your dating preferences.
 At this point you can infer this person is making their living scamming people on various dating apps.

-I agree, job seeking at its basic level isn’t very different from dating.
+Job seeking at its basic level isn’t very different from dating.

 One difference is that in technology, typically the best folks have zero patience for bullshit.
 Hmm, that might not be a good example.

 I can speak from personal experience when I say the best technology people I’ve ever worked with, had difficulty connecting with other people.
-They didn’t understand social niceties, and were very easily bored and confused by human behavior.
-They felt that the reason a company should hire them was self evident based on their resumes and the choice was clear.
+They didn’t understand social niceties, and were very easily bored or confused by human behavior.
+They felt that the reason a company should hire them was self evident based on their resumes and the choice was obviously clear.

-A company hired them for their abilities, to fill a particular need and that was literally all that mattered.
+A company hired them for their abilities, to fill a particular need, and that was literally all that mattered.
 They preferred the ultimate meritocracy, in fact they thrived in environments where feelings had no place.
 It was simply a matter of getting the job done.

-I very much lean toward that same philosophy of working environment.
+I very much lean toward that same philosophy in working environment.
 I had an advantage in that I had just enough comprehension of normal humans, that I could be an interface between people who didn’t do emotion or feelings, and those who were a bundle of contradictory impulses, desires, goals, manipulation, and feelings.

 My function was to provide a window into how normal humans interact with machines and software, test software, and represent Engineering / Development / QA in meetings with people, my less socially adapted colleagues considered rabid chimpanzees.

-Reporting that to a really good developer had zero emotional charge.
+Reporting a defect to a really good developer had zero emotional charge.
 It simply was a fact and the developer would accept it as such, perhaps ask clarifying questions, then put it on their “To-Do” list as a high priority to fix after they were done with the feature they were currently implementing.

-Engineers and developers aren’t ignorant of emotional cues, they simply don’t live every waking moment in emotional discord.
 They’ll generally protect one of their own or someone like me.
 It’s not about friendship, or Machiavellian plans.
 Protection is extended because persons A or B serve a vital function.
 Clean, impersonal, simple, direct… Binary.

-As HR departments have become more interested in psychology, employee engagement & happiness, they’ve alienated developers and people like myself who lean more toward a non-human mindset.
+corporate party.jpgAs HR departments have become more interested in psychology, employee engagement & happiness, they’ve alienated developers and people like myself who lean more toward a non-human mindset.

 The reality, is that the engineers and developers congregate with each other, plates and drinks in hand conversing about the daily work, project issues, and do not interact with other departments.
+It’s not that they’re trying to be antisocial, it’s just that “rabid chimpanzees” aren’t that interesting.

 Often the software QA group forms a protective picket line between the “Normies” and the Engineering / Development staff.
 It’s sort of a QA thing, we like our Engineering / Development colleagues and know them well enough to understand social interactions may not be comfortable or pleasant for many of them.
 We’re tribal and protect our own.

 QA & Engineering / Development interact well with each other, but are “strange ducks” in comparison to the rest of the departments.
-Sales people often attempt to breech the QA picket line in an attempt to gain future product development knowledge that they can sell as “current product” to enhance their sales numbers for the month.
+Sales people often try to breech the QA picket line in an attempt to gain future product development knowledge that they can sell as “current product” to enhance their sales numbers for the month.

 Most, if not all, are intercepted by QA and distracted with questions about the latest sports teams or how their children from various wives are doing in various sports.